model-checking/kani-vscode-extension/docs/troubleshooting.md

 ### Kani VS Code extension does not run on standalone Rust file

 The extension runs on Cargo packges exclusively.
 For standalone Rust files, Kani is only available on the command line.
-You can initiate a new Cargo package using `Cargo init` or `Cargo new`.
+You can create a new Cargo package using `cargo init` or `cargo new`.

 ### Kani verification seems stuck